John Boultbee (sport administrator)

-John Francis Boultbee AM (born 9 March 1950) is a lawyer and leading Australian sport administrator particularly in relation to rowing and football.
+John Francis Boultbee AM (born 9 March 1950) is a lawyer and Australian sport administrator particularly in relation to rowing and football.
 In 1990, he was appointed a Member of the Order of Australia for services to rowing as an administrator.
 He was appointed the inaugural Chief Executive Officer of the National Sports Tribunal in March 2020.

 Personal

 He was born in Orange, New South Wales on 9 March 1950.
 His parents are James Alan Boultbee OAM and Helen Laurine Boultbee.
 He came from a family interested in sport and he participated in athletics, diving and rowing growing up.
 At the age of 13 he became involved in rowing as a coxswain.
 This involvement was to lead to a long involvement in rowing.
 He attended Orange High School and Shore School.
 He completed at Bachelor of Laws (Hons) at University of Sydney and Master of Laws at University of London.
 After completing his legal studies, he worked in private practice as a barrister until 1989.